Seggellion/bar-citizen-web/README.md

 Copy code
 rails test
 Contributing
-Contributions to the Bar Citizen Event Management System are welcome.
+Contributions to the Car Citizen Event Management System are welcome.
 Please follow the standard GitHub pull request process to propose changes.

 License
 Specify the license under which the project is available.
 Common licenses include MIT, GPL, etc.